 We compute net loss per share using the two-class method required for participating securities.
 The two-class method requires income available to common stockholders for the period to be allocated between common stock and participating securities based upon their respective rights to receive dividends as if all income for the period had been distributed.
-We consider our convertible preferred stock to be participating securities as the holders of the convertible preferred stock would be entitled to dividends that would be distributed to the holders of common stock, on a pro-rata basis assuming conversion of all convertible preferred stock into Class A common stock.
+We consider our convertible preferred stock and unvested common stock, which includes early exercised stock options and restricted stock awards, to be participating securities as holders of such securities have non-forfeitable dividend rights in the event of our declaration of a dividend for shares of common stock.
 These participating securities do not contractually require the holders of such shares to participate in our losses.
 As such, net loss for the periods presented was not allocated to our participating securities.

 Basic and diluted net loss per share is calculated by dividing net loss attributable to common stockholders by the weighted average number of shares of common stock outstanding.
 Net loss is allocated based on the weighted-average shares outstanding for each class of common stock.
-As we have net losses for the period presented, all potentially dilutive common stock, which are comprised of convertible preferred stock, stock options, and RSUs, are anti-dilutive.
+As we have net losses for the periods presented, all potentially dilutive common stock, which are comprised of convertible preferred stock, stock options, RSUs, RSAs and early exercised options are anti-dilutive.
 Diluted net loss per share is calculated by giving effect to all potentially dilutive securities outstanding for the period using the treasury stock method or the if-converted method based on the nature of such securities.
 Diluted net loss per share is the same as basic net loss per share in periods when the effects of potentially dilutive shares of common stock are anti-dilutive.